hdser/pathfinder-docs/benchmark-tests/implementation-differences.md

 - Optimized path search with scaling factor
 - Improved caching strategies in `FlowGraph`

-**Improvement**: The new implementation, especially with Capacity Scaling, offers better performance for networks with high-capacity edges and provides more consistent performance across different network types.
+**Improvement**: The new implementation, especially with Capacity Scaling and Push-Relabel, offers better performance for networks with high-capacity edges and provides more consistent performance across different network types.

 ## Additional Features